Culture of Northern Ireland: Language

 English is the most spoken language in Northern Ireland.
 There are also two recognised regional languages in Northern Ireland: the Irish language (see Irish language in Northern Ireland) and the local variety of Scots known as Ulster Scots.
 Northern Ireland Sign Language and Irish Sign Language have been recognised since 29 March 2004.
 A third, British Sign Language is also used.

+The Ulster-Scots Agency (Tha Boord o Ulstèr-Scotch) was established following the 1998 Belfast Agreement to promote the study, conservation, and development of the Ulster-Scots language.
+A key annual event is Ulster-Scots Leid Week in late November, which focuses on the 'Living Language' through public recitals, broadcasts, and educational workshops aimed at preserving the dialect's unique vocabulary and 'Rhyming Weaver' literary tradition.

 At the 2001 census, Chinese was the most widely spoken minority language in Northern Ireland, with Shelta, Arabic and Portuguese also spoken by a significant number of people.
 Since the census, however, an influx of people from recent EU accession states is likely to have significantly increased numbers of speakers of languages from these countries.
 Detailed figures on these changes are not yet available.

 Sports

 Some team sports are played on an All-Ireland basis, while in others Northern Ireland fields its own team.